 Standard on/off switches should never feel warm to the touch, A warm or hot switch can indicate a short circuit inside the switch or a loose wire contacting the box or another part—these are serious hazards that need to be addressed.
 If your house has aluminum wiring, warmth can indicate even bigger problems and should be checked out by an electrician.

 With dimmer switches, however, it's normal for them to generate some heat that is dissipated through the face of the switch and the electrical box.
-Don't worry if they feel a little warm, but do replace a dimmer when it feels uncomfortably hot.
+Don't worry if they feel a little warm, but definitely replace a dimmer when it feels uncomfortably hot.